yxie233/Distributed-File-Systems/README.md

-The tests are work according senarios in the test\senario fold.
+The tests are work according senarios in the test\scenario fold.

 How to run:
 1.first run the server(e.g. go run .\server.go 127.0.0.1:9999).